WordPress Coding Standards: A Guide for Developers

 Javascript

-In my experience Javascript is most prone to going all over the place.
-While many developers know a considerable amount of Javascript it was learned gradually, as an afterthought to HTML, CSS and PHP.
+In my experience, Javascript is most prone to going all over the place.
+While many developers know a considerable amount of Javascript it was learned gradually, as an afterthought to HTML, CSS, and PHP.
 When you’re just starting out with a new language you make a lot more mistakes and if those mistakes don’t cause fatal errors, they can become ingrained in you.

-In many cases the standards refer to a line limit or state “if a line isn’t too long”.
+In many cases, the standards refer to a line limit or state “if a line isn’t too long”.
 This refers to the jQuery Style Guide which imposes a 100-character limit on lines.
 The WordPress guide is based on the jQuery guide, so it’s a good idea to give that a read as well.

 Semicolons

-This is a the simplest rule but is one which is frequently overlooked.
+This is the simplest rule but is one which is frequently overlooked.
 Never, ever, omit a semicolon just because your code will work without it.
 It’s just sloppy.

 Indenting